 A hematoxylin and eosin (H&E) stain of untreated normal bovine skin.

 A hematoxylin and eosin (H&E) stain of bovine skin treated with a superficial chemical peel (two coats of the Pigment Peel Plus).
 This biopsy demonstrates a split in the spinous layer of the epidermis.

 Although a wide variety of agents have been shown to be effective for superficial peeling, alpha hydroxy acids (AHAs), beta hydroxy acid (BHA), Jessner’s solution, modified Jessner’s solution, resorcinol, and trichloroacetic acid (TCA) are the most commonly used in-office peel compounds.
-All of these compounds produce effects on the skin by inducing desquamation with ...
+All of these compounds produce effects on the skin by inducing desquamation with resultant hastening of the ...